thephez/readme-dash-core/export/markdown/core-examples-transaction-tutorial-p2sh-multisig.md

     > NEW_ADDRESS3=yLknHbtnjJRVWQr78aTfCPfNB42jfNkDWK
 ```

-Generate three new P2PKH addresses.
-A <<glossary:P2PKH address>> cannot be used with the multisig redeem script created below.
-(Hashing each public key is unnecessary anyway---all the public keys are protected by a hash when the <<glossary:redeem script>> is hashed.)
-However, Dash Core uses addresses as a way to reference the underlying full (unhashed) public keys it knows about, so we get the three new addresses above in order to use their public keys.
+# 2. Get public key

-Recall from the Guide that the hashed public keys used in addresses obfuscate the full public key, so you cannot give an address to another person or device as part of creating a typical multisig output or P2SH multisig redeem script.
-You must give them a full public key.
+Use the [`validateaddress` RPC](core-api-ref-remote-procedure-calls-utility#section-validateaddress) to display the full (unhashed) public key for one of the addresses.
+This is the information which will actually be included in the multisig redeem script.
+This is also the information you would give another person or device as part of creating a multisig output or P2SH multisig redeem script.

+We save the address returned to a shell variable.

 ``` bash
 > dash-cli -regtest validateaddress $NEW_ADDRESS3